-- Publish a Provider Access policy on the school website. - Publish details of our careers programme for young people, parents and all stakeholders on the Careers page of the school website - Continue to develop and maintain the school website as a source of information and guidance for all stakeholders - Work with our allocated Enterprise Adviser to improve the school's careers curriculum and provision. - Implement and annually review a strategic plan for delivery of careers education - Seek regular feedback from stakeholders (staff, parents, employers, students) - Develop, maintain and utilise a network of organisations, employers, parents, stakeholders and volunteers willing to support the school careers programme - Strive to achieve 100% against the Gatsby Benchmarks, and in particular: - Develop links with employers and work towards the target of one encounter with employers (including STEM employers) per year for every young person - Provide at least one work place visit to every student by the time they leave Year 11 - Track students' employer encounters and workplace visits across all years - have a named person in the role of Careers Leader to lead the careers programme
+- Publish a Provider Access policy on the school website. - Meet the requirements of the updated Provider Access Legislation, requiring that schools must provide at least six encounters with approved providers of apprenticeships and technical education for all their students: two encounters for pupils during the 'first key phase' (year 8 or 9) that are mandatory for all pupils to attend and two encounters for pupils during the 'second key phase' (year 10 or 11) that are mandatory for all pupils to attend - Two encounters for pupils during the 'third key phase' (year 12 or 13) that are mandatory for the school to put on but optional for pupils to attend - Publish details of our careers programme for young people, parents and all stakeholders on the Careers page of the school website - Continue to develop and maintain the school website as a source of information and guidance for all stakeholders - Work with our allocated Enterprise Adviser to improve the school's careers curriculum and provision. - Implement and annually review a strategic plan for delivery of careers education - Seek regular feedback from stakeholders (staff, parents, employers, students) - Develop, maintain and utilise a network of organisations, employers, parents, stakeholders and volunteers willing to support the school careers programme - Strive to achieve 100% against the Gatsby Benchmarks, and in particular: - Develop links with employers and work towards the target of one encounter with employers (including STEM employers) per year for every young person - Provide at least one work place visit to every student by the time they leave Year 11

-- Identify a member of the governing body to take a strategic interest in careers education and guidance and encourage employer engagement - Provide appropriate Careers and Guidance Training for all staff - Update staff on the careers programme and relevant careers related developments and events through SIBs and other staff meetings - Provide a careers education programme throughout the key stages as follows: - Discrete Careers education as part of the PSHE/Citizenship curriculum delivered through Super Learning Days (SLD) - Offer all young people access to impartial and independent careers guidance by a qualified guidance professional, at a time and place that suits their needs. - Promotion of careers through individual departments - Work related learning embedded in the school curriculum (as part of the whole school curriculum review 2020 onwards) - Pastoral Support as part of tutorial time - Careers activities in form time - Individual tutoring and mentoring - Identify and intervene with those students at risk of being NEET after leaving school - Track and support students in danger of being NEET after leaving school - Access to a range of activities that inspire young people, including: - Employer encounters: - Workplace visits - Work related learning in the curriculum - Careers Fairs - Motivational/Inspiration Speakers - Talks from and visits to Colleges and Universities - Coaches and Mentors - College and Sixth form Assemblies - Alumni talks - Competitions (such as The Tenner Enterprise Challenge)

-- Encourage students and provide them opportunities to access sources of relevant and up to date information about the opportunities available to them - Support students through the use of Alternative Provision where appropriate. - Share labour market information with parents, students and staff through the school website, parents evenings, assemblies and mail - Work with parents/carers to offer them information, advice and guidance to help them, help their child. - Involve young people in the design, delivery and evaluation of CEIAG programmes - Promote equality of opportunity, celebrating diversity, challenging stereotypes and raising aspirations.
+- Track students' employer encounters, workplace visits and involvement in other careers activities across all years - have a named person in the role of Careers Leader to lead the careers programme - Identify a member of the governing body to take a strategic interest in careers education and guidance and encourage employer engagement - Provide appropriate Careers and Guidance Training for all staff - Update staff on the careers programme and relevant careers related developments and events through SIBs and other staff meetings - Provide a careers education programme throughout the key stages as follows: - Discrete Careers education as part of the PSHE curriculum during form time - Offer all young people access to impartial and independent careers guidance by a qualified guidance professional, at a time and place that suits their needs. - Promotion of careers through individual departments - Work related learning embedded in the school curriculum - Pastoral Support as part of tutorial time - Careers activities in form time - Individual tutoring and mentoring - Identify and intervene with those students at risk of being NEET after leaving school - Track and support students in danger of being NEET after leaving school - Provide access to a range of activities that inspire young people, including: - Employer encounters: - Workplace visits - Work related learning in the curriculum - Careers Fairs - Motivational/Inspiration Speakers - Talks from and visits to Colleges and Universities - Coaches and Mentors - College and Sixth form Assemblies - Alumni talks - Competitions (such as The Tenner Enterprise Challenge) - Encourage students and provide them opportunities to access sources of relevant and up to date information about the opportunities available to them - Support students through the use of Alternative Provision where appropriate. - Share labour market information with parents, students and staff through the school website, parents evenings, assemblies and mail - Work with parents/carers to offer them information, advice and guidance to help them, help their child. - Involve young people in the design, delivery and evaluation of CEIAG programmes - Promote equality of opportunity, celebrating diversity, challenging stereotypes and raising aspirations.